jschmersal-cscc/special-topics-labs-linux-docker/README.md

 1. You should run your service in the background (i.e. [Detached mode](https://docs.docker.com/engine/reference/run/#detached--d)).
 Try running your container both with and without the detached mode.
 Can you think of times when you would want to run one way or the other?

 ## Hints
 1. Your reading assignments include overviews of writing shell scripts.
 I suggest you read through them to get a good intro to the topic, beyond what was covered in class.
+There are also [examples](examples/) in this repo.
-1. Remember that in order to run a script in linux, it needs to be [marked executable](https://askubuntu.com/questions/471285/how-to-create-execute-a-script-file)!
+1. Remember that in order to run a script in linux, it needs to be [marked executable](examples/01-read-write-execute.sh).
 1. I would suggest you develop your script in multiple phases, to make it easier.
 For example:
     1. Have your shell script invoke `docker`.
 You can start by hardcoding the `docker start` command, and verifying you can start a container with your script.
     2. Add [a switch](http://tldp.org/LDP/Bash-Beginners-Guide/html/sect_07_03.html) in your shell script to handle the `start`/`stop`/`destroy` options